johnfn/category-blog/README.md

 2. Run `python -c 'from main import init_db; init_db()'`

+## analytics

+The category blog has support for Google Analytics.
+Just drop the code GA gives you into static/js/analytics.js

 ## notes

 Some of my SQL is pretty sloppy.
 I may rewrite it in the future.